swcarpentry/python-novice-inflammation/03-lists.md

 does not.

 > ## Ch-Ch-Ch-Changes {.callout}
 >
-> Data that can be changed is called [mutable](reference.html#mutable),
+> Data which can be modified in place is called [mutable](reference.html#mutable),
-> while data that cannot be changed is called [immutable](reference.html#immutable).
+> while data which cannot be modified is called [immutable](reference.html#immutable).
-> Like strings,
-> numbers are immutable:
+> Strings and numbers are immutable.
+This does not mean that variables with string or number values are constants,
-> there's no way to make the number 0 have the value 1 or vice versa.
+> but when we want to change the value of a string or number variable, we can only replace the old value
-> Lists and arrays,
-> on the other hand,
-> are mutable:
-> both can be modified after they have been created.
+> with a completely new value.
 >
+> Lists and arrays, on the other hand, are mutable: we can modify them after they have been created.
+We can
+> change individual elements, append new elements, or reorder the whole list.
+For some operations, like
-> Programs that modify data in place can be harder to understand than ones that don't
+> sorting, we can choose whether to use a function that modifies the data in place or a function that returns a
-> because readers may have to mentally sum up many lines of code
-> in order to figure out what the value of something actually is.
-> On the other hand,
+> modified copy and leaves the original unchanged.
+>
+> Be careful when modifying data in place.
+If two variables refer to the same list, and you modify the list
+> value, it will change for both variables!
+If you want variables with mutable values to be independent, you
+> must make a copy of the value when you assign it.
+>
+> Because of pitfalls like this, code which modifies data in place can be more difficult to understand.
+However,
-> programs that modify data in place instead of creating copies that are almost identical to the original
+> it is often far more efficient to modify a large data structure in place than to create a modified copy for
-> every time they want to make a small change
-> are much more efficient.
-You should consider both aspects when writing code.
+> every small change.
+You should consider both of these aspects when writing your code.

 There are many ways to change the contents of lists besides assigning new values to individual elements: